-Despite his Ph.D., Just could not find work at any major American university.
+Despite having a Ph.D., Just could not find work at any major American university.
 He moved to Europe and continued his research in Naples, Italy.
 In 1930, however, Just became the first American to be invited to conduct research at the Kaiser Wilhelm Institute in Berlin, Germany.
 His research ended when the Nazis took control of Germany in 1933.
-Just relocated to Paris, France to continue his research.
+Just then relocated to Paris, France to continue his research.

 Just married Ethel Highwarden in 1912.
 The couple had three children, but the marriage suffered due to his long absences from home.
 He and Ethel divorced in 1939.
 That same year, Just married Maid Hedwig Schnetzler, a German national.
 Ernest Just was working at the Station Biologique in Roscoff, France when the Germans invaded the country.
 He was held briefly in a prisoner-of-war camp until rescued by the U.S. State Department and brought back to the U.S. in 1940.
 Just had been ill for months before his incarceration as a POW, but his condition deteriorated during his imprisonment and after his return to the United States.
 He died on October 27, 1941, in Washington, D.C., shortly after being diagnosed with pancreatic cancer.
 He was 58 years old.